-When the GIG CIRA is not subject to tower control, 'operations normal' calls to PEA ATC are not required during local day flying as GIG RFFS monitors 118.5 MHz (#13).
+When the GIG CIRA is not subject to tower control, 'OPS NORMAL' calls to PEA ATC are required at 30 minute intervals.
 ATC are to pass details of known GIG traffic to aircraft approaching the GIG CTAF before entry.
+Further information at Para 4.6.8.2.